No-Boilerplate Global State Management in React

 - “You really need to use decorators for MobX.
 The non-decorator syntax is not nice, and it’s a big dependency.”
 MobX currently weighs in at 47kB.

-- “Redux requires a ton of tedious code to do the most basic things: declare your action name in your action file, create a saga file, add it to your root sagas, create your action generator to call the saga, connect your component to Redux so it can access the store, write mapStateToProps which calls a selector, write your selector to get your user info out of the store, write a mapDispatchToProps so you can dispatch an action in your component, dispatch an action in your component’s componentDIdMount, add an action to handle the result of your network request, write a reducer that saves the user info to the store, add another action to handle an error, add another action to handle loading state, write selectors and reducers for the error and loading actions, call your selector in the render function of your component to get and display the data.
+- “Redux requires a ton of tedious code to do the most basic things: declare your action name in your action file, create a saga file, add it to your root sagas, create your action generator to call the saga, connect your component to Redux so it can access the store, write mapStateToProps which calls a selector, write your selector to get your user info out of the store, write a mapDispatchToProps so you can dispatch an action in your component, dispatch an action in your component’s componentDIdMount, add an action to handle the result of your network request, write a reducer that saves the user info to the store, add another action to handle an error, add another action to handle loading state, write selectors and reducers for the error and loading actions, and call your selector in the render function of your component to get and display the data.
 Does that seem reasonable for a simple network request?
 Seems like a pile of hot garbage to me.”
-While I’m not as experienced with sagas, I will plug my methodology for handling API requests with redux thunk.

 - “Global state packages are very cumbersome and complex to set up.
 They violate the KISS principle — Keep It Simple, Stupid.”

 After this list, I feel the need to reiterate: I am a fan of Redux, and I use it on my personal projects.
 The purpose of this article is not to trash Redux or MobX, or to propose that they are flawed systems.
-It is to highlight a real issue: There is difficulty integrating these packages into real applications, and most of this difficulty seems to stem from the learning curve.
-These packages are “too clever” and are not as accessible to junior developers, who tend to make up the majority of contributors to projects.
+It is to highlight a real issue: There is difficulty integrating these packages into real applications.
+Most of this difficulty seems to stem from the learning curve.
+These packages are “too clever” and are not as accessible to the junior developers who tend to make up the majority of contributors to projects.

-I am hoping with the release of React 16.7 Hooks and its re-conceptualization of how a readable React application looks, we will see global state solutions that harness creative new methods that appeal to wider audiences.
-With the ultimate goal of no boilerplate and intuitive syntax, this article will offer my opinion on how a global state management system for React can be structured and finally my open-source attempt of that implementation.
+I am hoping with the release of React 16.7 Hooks and its re-conceptualization of how a readable React application looks, we will see global state solutions that harness creative methods that appeal to wider audiences.
+With the ultimate goal of no boilerplate and intuitive syntax, this article will offer my opinion on how a global state management system for React can be structured.
+I‘ve also included my open-source attempt of that implementation.